-1. Introduction
+1 Introduction

 The coordinates of corresponding points in two images can be used to determine the positions of points in the environment, provided that the position and orientation of one of the cameras with respect to the other is known.
-Given the internal geometry of the cameras, including its principal distance and the location of the principal point, rays can be constructed by connecting the points in the images to their corresponding projection centers.
+Given the internal geometry of the cameras, including the principal distance and the location of the principal point, rays can be constructed by connecting the points in the images to their corresponding projection centers.
 These rays, when extended, intersect at the point in the scene that gave rise to the image points.
 This is how binocular stereo data is used to determine the positions of points in the environment after the correspondence problem has been solved.

-It is also the method used in motion vision when feature points are tracked and the image displacements that occur in the time between two successive frames are relatively large (see for example [Ullman 79] and [Tsai & Huang 84]).
-The connection between these two problems has not attracted much attention before, nor has the relationship of motion vision to some aspects of photogrammetry (but see [Longuet-Higgins 81]).
-It turns out, for example, that the well known motion field equations [Longuet-Higgins & Prazdny 80] [Bruss & Horn 83] are just the parallax equations of photogrammetry [Hallert 60] [Moffit & Mikhail 80] that occur in the incremental adjustment of relative orientation.
-Most papers on relative orientation only give the equation for $\gamma$ -parallax, corresponding to the equation for the $\gamma$ -component of the motion field (see for example the first equation in [Gill 64], equation (1) in [Jochmann 65], and equation (6) in [Oswal 67]).
-Some papers actually give equations for both x- and $\gamma$ -parallax (see for example equation (9) in [Bender 67]).
+It is also the method used in motion vision when feature points are tracked and the image displacements that

+This paper describes research done at the Artificial Intelligence Laboratory of the Massachusetts Institute of Technology.
+Support for the laboratory's artificial intelligence research is provided in part by the Advanced Research Projects Agency of the Department of Defense under Army contract number DACA76-85-C-0100, in part by the System Development Foundation, and in part by the Advanced Research Projects Agency of the Department of Defense under Office of Naval Research contract number N00014-85-K-0124. occur in the time between two successive frames are relatively large (see for example [53] and [52]).
+The connection between these two problems has not attracted much attention before, nor has the relationship of motion vision to some aspects of photogrammetry (but see [27]).
+It turns out, for example, that the well-known motion field equations [30, 4] are just the parallax equations of photogrammetry [14, 32] that occur in the incremental adjustment of relative orientation.
+Most papers on relative orientation give only the equation for y-parallax, corresponding to the equation for the y-component of the motion field (see for example the first equation in Gill [13], equation (1) in Jochmann [25], and equation (6) in Oswal [36]).
+Some papers actually give equations for both x- and y-parallax (see for example equation (9) in Bender [1]).

-In both binocular stereo and large displacement motion vision analysis, it is necessary to first determine the relative orientation of one camera with respect to the other.
-The relative orientation can be found if a sufficiently large set of pairs of corresponding rays have been identified [Thompson 59b, 68] [Ghosh 72] [Schwidefsky 73] [Schwidefsky & Ackermann 76] [Slama et al. 80] [Moffit & Mikhail 80] [Wolf 83] [Horn 86].
+In both binocular stereo and large-displacement motion vision analysis, it is necessary to first determine the relative orientation of one camera with respect to the other.
+The relative orientation can be found if a sufficiently large set of pairs of corresponding rays have been identified [12, 19, 32, 43, 44, 45, 49, 55].

-Let us use the terms left and right to identify the two cameras (in the case of the application to motion vision these will be the camera positions and orientations corresponding to the earlier and the later frames respectively).
-The ray from the center of projection of the left camera to the center of projection of the right camera is called the baseline (see Fig. 1).
+Let us use the terms left and right to identify the two cameras (in the case of the application to motion vision these will be the camera positions and orientations corresponding to the earlier and the later frames respectively.1 The ray from the center of projection of the left camera to the center of projection of the right camera is called the baseline (see figure 1).
 A coordinate system can be erected at each projection center, with one axis along the optical axis, that is, perpendicular to the image plane.
-The other two axes are in each case parallel to two convenient orthogonal directions in the image plane (such as the edges of the image, or lines connecting pairs of fiducial marks).
-The rotation of the left camera coordinate system with respect to the right is called the orientation.
+The other two axes are in each case parallel to two convenient orthogonal directions in the image plane (such as the edges of the image, or lines connecting pairs of fiducial marks).2 The rotation of the left camera coordinate system with respect to the right is called the orientation.